Flone-dnb/Silent/README.md

 Our server is located in Moscow, Russia and you can connect to it by typing in the IP "83.166.250.113" and the port "51337".

 # Hidden Features
-By pressing the right mouse button on the user/room in the 'online connected' list you can change the user's volume or 'Enter room'.
+By pressing the right mouse button on the user/room in the 'connected' list you can change the user's volume or enter room.

 # Add Your Style Theme
 The Silent has different style themes that you can change.<br>